 Fog Crest makes a Rosé, several Chardonnays, and a few Pinot Noirs.
 Some are estate grown while others use purchased fruit, but all are delicious.
 The Rosé is only available to wine club members, but I would seriously consider joining so you can stock up.

-The young staff at Fog Crest Vineyards love dogs, and cannot wait to meet yours.
-No appointment necessary.
+The young staff at Fog Crest Vineyards love dogs and cannot wait to meet yours.
+No appointment is necessary.

 Hartford Family Winery